 2.Concentrate on green leafy vegetables such as spinach, broccoli, rocket, green beans and celery as they are rich in lutein.
 These vegetables also contain healthy fibre which helps the body get rid of toxins.

-3. Boost your intake of coloured fruits and vegetables such as carrots, apricots, cherries and strawberries as they contain pigments that protects against cancer.
+3. Boost your intake of coloured fruits and vegetables such as carrots, apricots, cherries and strawberries as they contain pigments that protect against cancer.

 4.Increase your intake of tomatoes which are rich in Lycopene – an antioxidant found to have cancer-preventative benefits, especially cancer of the stomach and colon.
 Lycopene is also found in red grapefruit and sweet red pepper.